 So what are the best ways to monitor your servers?
 What should you prioritize?
 What are the best tools to use?

-We spoke with Global Support Manager for Multiplay, Michael Assis, to answer these questions and more.
+We spoke with one of Multiplay’s senior developers, Lewis Waddicor, to answer these questions and more.

 Reactive vs Proactive monitoring